Roseville Rosebowl

 I flow on my computer ---------------------------------------x I'm gonna need to borrow some paper

 Clash!
-I like judging debates where the arguments/positions evolve in relation to one another as opposed to simply in vacuums.
+I like judging debates where the arguments/positions evolve about one another as opposed to simply in vacuums.

-Fairness is an impact---------------x--------------Fairness is only an internal link -- My threshold is usually how close your aff is to the topic in the abstract, i.e. personhood and NATO.
+Fairness is an impact----------x-------------------Fairness is only an internal link -- My threshold is usually how close your aff is to the topic in the abstract, i.e. econ inequality and nukes.
 I do feel like in the end the main goal of doing debate is to win.
-The activity obviously serves a ton of other purposes but at the end of each debate, one team wins, and one team loses.
-This doesn't mean that I think reading a planless aff is unfair and can definitely be convinced that a "fair" debate produces something bad, but it's going to be very hard to convince me that debate is not a game.
+The activity serves a ton of other purposes but at the end of each debate, one team wins, and one team loses.
+This doesn't mean that I think reading a planless aff is unfair and can be convinced that a "fair" debate produces something bad, but it's going to be very hard to convince me that debate is not a game.

 Topic education is decent for an education impact but policymaking and policy education are meh.
 Critical thinking skills can also be extracted from debate and critical skills about calling out state action and for revolution planning.